Introduction

 Enable Debug Logging in FME Flow

-To enable debug logging to run workspace in FME Flow, log into FME Flow and check the "Log Debug" option under:
+To enable debug logging for Run Workspace in FME Flow, log in to FME Flow and check the "Log Debug" option under:

 Keep in mind that most debug messaging is insignificant to a workflow.
 For example, nearly all messages labelled “BADNEWS ” can be ignored.
-It’s a good idea to disable debug logging when finished troubleshooting, as these messages can be misleading.
+It’s a good idea to disable debug logging when finished troubleshooting, as these messages can be misleading and Log Debug can impact job performance.

 System Logs DEBUG_LEVEL